rebeloper/NavigationKit/README.md

     Text("Pop to Tab_0_1_View")
 }
 ```
-We can also pot to root like so:
+We can also pop to root like so:
 ```
 Button {
     navigation.pop(to: .root)